dcousens/habanero/PROTOCOL.md

 The Attacker can execute a denial-of-service attack via attempting (and failing) $K_{pepper}$ retrieval.

+This denial-of-service could be reset by external validation of the Clients identity.
+To prevent brute-force via social engineering of the 3rd party, a $I_{attempts}$ value should never be reset twice.

 #### 2. Transport compromise (Retrieval)
 > An Attacker captures $I$, $P$ and $K_{verify}$

-If $P$ is notarized with $K_{verify}$, the Attacker can replay Retrieval to reveal $K_{pepper}$.
+If $K_{verify}$ is a legitimate commitment, and $P$ the pre-image for that commitment, the Attacker can replay this data by Retrieval to reveal $K_{pepper}$.

-If $P$ is not notarized, the Attacker can execute a denial-of-service attack by varying $P$.
+Otherwise, the Attacker can only execute a denial-of-service attack by varying $P$ or $K_{verify}$.

 > An Attacker captures $K'_{pepper}$ and $I_{attempts}$ to Client

-This denial-of-service could be reset by external validation of the Clients identity.
-To prevent brute-force by social engineering, a $I_{attempts}$ value should never be reset twice.
+This is NOT a catastrophic compromise without Local compromise.

 #### 3. Local compromise